flipp-oss/deimos/docs/UPGRADING.md

 * Since Karafka only supports Ruby >= 3.0, that means Deimos also only supports those versions.
 * Deimos no longer supports a separate logger from Karafka.
 When you configure a Karafka logger, Deimos will use that logger for all its logging.
 (Deimos logs will be prefixed with a `[Deimos]` tag.)
 * The `:db` backend has been renamed to `:outbox`.
 All associated classes (like `DbProducer`) have likewise been renamed.
 The Rake task has also been renamed to `rake deimos:outbox`.
+* The `SchemaControllerMixin` has been removed as there was no serious usage for it.
+* `InlineConsumer` has been removed - Karafka Pro has an [Iterator API](https://karafka.io/docs/Pro-Iterator-API/) that does the same thing.
+There also has been no evidence that it was used (and was probably pretty buggy).
 * The `:test` backend has been removed and the `Deimos::TestHelpers` module is now largely powered by [karafka-testing](https://github.com/karafka/karafka-testing/).
+This means that you can no longer use `Deimos::Backends::Test.sent_messages` - you need to use `Deimos::TestHelpers.sent_messages`.
 * Individual consumer and producer settings now live within Karafka route configuration.
 This means you can no longer call e.g. `consumer.schema` to retrieve this information, as settings are no longer stored directly on the consumer and producer objects (it is still available, but via different methods).
 * Consumers should no longer define a `consume` method, as the semantics have changed with Karafka.
 Instead, you can define a `consume_message` or `consume_batch` method.
 Both of these methods now take Karafka `Message` objects instead of hashes.
 The V2 generator can handle translating this for you, but if you create new consumers, you should take advantage of the Karafka functionality and use it first-class.
 * Phobos `delivery_method` is no longer relevant.
-Instead, specify a `batch` setting for your consumer.
-If set to true, you should define a `consume_batch` method.
-Otherwise, you should define a `consume_message` method.
+Instead, specify an `each_message` setting for your consumer.
+If set to true, you should define a `consume_message` method.
+Otherwise, you should define a `consume_batch` method.
+(Note that this is the reverse from the previous default, which assumed `delivery_method: message`.)

 ```ruby
 # before: